 Designing for How We Learn: Maker Spaces and Instructional Laboratories

+Maker spaces and instructional labs are exciting spaces for learning.
 The idea of “maker spaces” is a popular trend related to active learning.
 Originating in the non-academic community, maker spaces are loosely defined as physical locations or studios for hands-on experimentation, building prototypes and otherwise testing ideas.
-The maker space usually provides tools, the space to work and build, and often expert advice, allowing people to work in a communal atmosphere.
+The maker space usually provides tools, the space to work and build and often expert advice, allowing people to work in a communal atmosphere.

 Maker spaces are not intended to be used as a “teaching” environment; they are strictly a “learning” environment.
-Students typically are following their own ideas, testing their own concepts and are not following any timetable, other than perhaps a competition deadline.
-They may be working with faculty or maybe not; they may want to bring in industry leaders to evaluate their ideas; there is often a relationship with an incubator facility.
+Students typically follow their own ideas, testing their own concepts and creating on their own timetable, other than perhaps a competition deadline.
+They may be working with faculty or with other students, working on a project for a week or a semester and they may want to bring in industry leaders to evaluate their ideas.

-A maker space is the nursery for budding ideas and entrepreneurs.
+A maker space is an incubator for budding ideas and entrepreneurs.
 As such, there are typically workspaces within a large open environment for students to work on individual projects.
-Common equipment is arranged in a way that is accessible and able to be supervised, and often the space has a manager who is there to help students with the equipment.
+Common equipment is arranged in a way that is accessible and can be supervised, and often, the space has a manager there to help students with the equipment.
 Students typically must be trained and certified to work in the space and use the equipment.
-There are no hard and fast rules about the design of a maker space; generally, space should be as open as possible and include flexible utilities and appropriate equipment and space to meet with other students as well as with faculty, industry and community leaders.
+Maker spaces may include laser cutters, 3D printing and various shop equipment.
+There are no hard and fast rules about the design of a maker space.
+Generally, space should be as open as possible and include flexible utilities and appropriate equipment and space to meet with other students as well as with faculty, industry and community leaders.

 Instructional laboratories have been a hallmark of science and engineering education; however, their form today should be based on our understanding of how students learn.
 The teaching lab is another space type that designers need to rethink rather than repeating layouts from the last century.
-Long peninsula benches have given way to groups of two or four, with instructors having the ability to move quickly around the room.
-A popular concept is the “lecture lab”, where students can move quickly from lecture mode into the active application of techniques and concepts.
+Long peninsula benches have given way to groups of two or four, with instructors able to move quickly around the room.
+A popular concept is the “lecture lab,” where students can move quickly from lecture mode into the active application of techniques and concepts.

-These active learning “laboratories” are not cheap.
-Planning and design of maker spaces, teaching labs and other active learning spaces need to be based on the activities that will occur there.
-In an academic environment, if the students don’t use it and the faculty doesn’t support it, it was a waste of money to build it.
+Active learning laboratories should be carefully considered and planned due to their high cost to implement.
+Planning and designing maker spaces, teaching labs and other active learning spaces need to be based on the activities that will occur there.
+In an academic environment, if the students don’t use it and the faculty doesn’t support it, it is not cost-effective to build it.
 Eight Design Steps for a Maker Space is a good resource for identifying some of the questions you should ask before investing in these types of spaces.
-If you do decide that this is the right investment to make, here are some things to consider in the design and layout of these spaces, based on the “See + Hear + Do = Remember” mantra we have been discussing in this article series.

 See